-Here’s how to make Blanket Stitches: With the thread on top at A, place the tip of the needle about 1/4″ to the right of point A and down about 1/4″ at a new point, B. Insert the needle at B and exit at C, about 1/4″ down from A. Trap the thread coming out of A under the needle tip and draw the needle and thread slowly through the fabric.
+Here’s how to make Blanket Stitches: With the thread on top at point A, place the tip of the needle about 1/4″ to the right of point A and up about 1/4″ at a new point, B. Insert the needle at B and exit at C, about 1/4″ up from A.

 Different effects are achieved by varying the spacing between points A and C or the length of the B/C stitch.
-Here’s an example of the Blanket Stitch as an outtie rather than an innie.
+You can also use the Blanket Stitch as an outtie (above) rather than an innie when surrounding shapes.